 The Trust Challenge

 With the overwhelming amount of information out there, it’s easy to get lost and not know what to trust.
-The internet has provided us an amazing medium for connecting and communicating across the world!
+The internet has provided us with an amazing medium for connecting and communicating across the world!
 But this also means that literally anyone can write and share anything.
 So how do we know what to trust?

 To begin with, I highly recommend you take a look at these: “Immunizing the public against misinformation,” an insightful article from the (WHO | World Health Organization), as well as checking out NewseumEd (a Center for First Amendment Media Literacy).
-They provide a really good touchpoint for launching yourself into information absorption mode, while navigating the complexities of online misinformation.
+They provide a really good touchpoint for launching yourself into information absorption mode while navigating the complexities of online misinformation.
 Now that I’ve gotten the ball rolling, I’d also like to share a few key points that have helped me on my own learning journey.

 (1) Build a base of understanding

 It’s been a rough ride (these last few years especially), but I’d like to think of it as a positive experience that has definitely helped my critical thinking and my subsequent understanding of the world.
 So first things first, it’s vital to build up a strong foundational knowledge around a certain topic(s).
 You can always expand it as you go, but it’ll clearly help in the long run.
 So kick it off however you can!

 Try watching a few introductory (and exploratory) videos or documentary films on your selected topic.
 If you’re passionate about sustainability and the struggle to combat climate change, here are a few good starters.👇 These will help you become more familiar with climate-related issues.
 As an added bonus, after you’ve watched them, they’ll also help you identify potential misinformation around the topic.